 The Mass Games is held in the May Day Stadium in central Pyongyang, the largest sports arena in the world, with a capacity of 150,000.
 Opened in 1989 as a statement response to Seoul hosting the Olympic Games in 1988, and renovated in 2015, its looping arches are impressive and visible all the way down the Taedong River, though you have to get closer to see the military motifs carved into the concrete.

 There is no security check to get in, as it is obviously unnecessary, but surprisingly there is a merch stall, including great T-shirts.

 Inside are two tiers of colourful seating.
-Both ends are empty as the small number of spectators are concertinad either side of the VIP section that consumes most of one side.
+Both ends are empty as the small number of spectators are concertinad either side of the VIP green table that consumes most of one side.
 Tickets are priced for foreigners at €800 for a VIP seat, which we could see nobody took, €500 for first class, €300 for second class, and €100 for third class, which we were correctly informed are right next to the VIP section anyway.

 The side opposite the VIP seats is given over to 18,000 people, each holding many different bits of coloured card that they move in perfect rhythm to keep changing a backdrop mosaic that can be seen from around the ground.

 Proceedings begin with a massive North Korean flag ceremoniously marched in to the arena and raised high into the gantry.
 Then a huge team of drones are flown over the stadium, replicating the colours of the flag and then drawing Korean words in the sky.
 The highlights of the show are on the field, where tens of thousands of synchronised gymnasts perform for 90 minutes.

 At one level this is a spectacle on a vast scale.
 At another level it is deeply controversial because of the alleged abuses of the gymnasts, especially children, who are made to miss school for ruthless training sessions over many months.